License GuideSOC 51-8031

 Read more

 You'll take a two-part exam.
-The first section covers wastewater treatment principles and technical knowledge that apply across all states.
-The second section tests your knowledge of your state's specific regulations and laws.
+The first section covers national wastewater treatment standards and practices.
+The second tests your knowledge of your state's specific regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You'll answer multiple-choice questions on both portions.
-To pass, you typically need to score 70% or higher, though some states set the bar at 75%.
-Check your state's exact passing score before test day.
+You can schedule your test through their systems.
+Pass rates vary by state and certification level, but typically you need to score 70% or higher.
+Your state's licensing board publishes the exact passing score and exam content areas.

 Renewal